cds-snc/gcds-docs/src/en/components/forms/textarea/textarea.md

 Use built in or custom hover state to ensure good colour contrast.

-Mark fields as required using an asterisk and the word “required”.
+Mark fields as required using the word “required”.

 Avoid placing hint text or error messages below the field where they might be hidden.